 The Oregon legislature defiantly enacted a switchblade concealed carry restriction within a few months after the Delgado decision.

-The Federal National Firearms Act of 1934 (NFA) which imposed restrictions on fully automatic firearms and “sawed-off” shot guns was passed in response to the Valentine’s Day Massacre in Chicago where two Thompson submachine guns were used to murder seven people.
-The NFA led to consideration of the 2nd Amendment by the Supreme Court for the first time.
-Unfortunately, we might say “it was rigged.”
+The Federal National Firearms Act of 1934 (NFA), which imposed restrictions on fully automatic firearms and “sawed-off” shotguns, was passed in response to the Valentine’s Day Massacre in Chicago, where two Thompson submachine guns were used to murder seven people.
+The NFA led to the consideration of the 2nd Amendment by the Supreme Court for the first time.
+Unfortunately, we might say, “it was rigged.”

-A 2nd amendment challenge to the NFA involving one Jack Miller, convicted criminal with a sawed-off shot gun, was finessed into a US Supreme Court case where the prosecution knew that Miller would not participate.
-The Constitutionality of the NFA was considered and decided by the U.S. Supreme Court without the benefit of the “adversarial proceedings” approach which is the bedrock of Anglo-American jurisprudence.
-In U.S. v Miller, 307 U.S. 174 (1939) the Court stated that there was no reasonable relationship between the militia and a sawed-off shot gun.
-Accordingly, it held that the NFA did not infringe the 2nd Amendment.
+A 2nd amendment challenge to the NFA involving one Jack Miller, a convicted criminal with a sawed-off shotgun, was finessed into a US Supreme Court case where the prosecution knew that Miller would not participate.
+The Constitutionality of the NFA was considered and decided by the U.S. Supreme Court without the benefit of the “adversarial proceedings” approach, which is the bedrock of Anglo-American jurisprudence.
+In U.S. v Miller, 307 U.S. 174 (1939), the Court stated that there was no reasonable relationship between the militia and a sawed-off shotgun.
+Accordingly, it held that the NFA did not infringe on the 2nd Amendment.
 Shootings remain a common occurrence in Chicago.

 We also decline to hold that the Act violates the second amendment.
 Nelsen claims to find a fundamental right to keep and bear arms in that amendment, but this has not been the law for at least 100 years.